Back to: Angular Tutorials For Beginners and Professionals

 this.sum = this.cart.summary();

-// If cart is empty, go back
+// If cart is empty, redirect user back to Cart page

 if (this.items.length === 0) this.router.navigate(['/cart']);